 Given the very rapid development of AI tools, these guidelines may evolve over time.
-It is vitally important that all students stay abreast of these developments.
+It is essential that students stay informed about these developments.

-As artificial intelligence (AI) is used more and more in into academic and scientific circles, particularly generative AI tools such as ChatGPT and Copilot, we need to think carefully about how it is used and make sure we comply with the highest standards of intellectual and research integrity.
+Given the growing integration of artificial intelligence (AI) tools into academic and scientific practices, particularly generative AI tools such as ChatGPT and Copilot, we need to think carefully about how it is used and make sure we comply with the highest standards of intellectual and research integrity.

-INRS guidelines for the responsible use of AI in education
+INRS guidelines for the responsible use of AI in graduate studies

-• Prioritize academic learning: Use AI as a support tool, not as a substitute for developing essential academic skills such as critical thinking, independent research, and writing.
+Prioritize your academic learning: Use AI as a supportive tool—it should not replace the development of essential academic skills such as critical thinking, independent research, and writing.

-• Obtain prior authorization: Always check whether AI tools are permitted in a given context.
-Consult INRS’s policies and guidelines to avoid inappropriate use.
+Obtain prior authorization: Always check whether AI tools are allowed in a given context.
+Follow institutional policies and specific guidelines to avoid inappropriate use.

-• Confidentiality: Sensitive or personal data may be compromised
+• Privacy: Sensitive or personal data may be exposed.

-• Plagiarism: Generated content may include non-original elements without clear attribution.
+• Plagiarism: AI-generated content may include unoriginal material without clear attribution.

-• Cybersecurity: Some AI tools may expose your information to cyberattacks.
+• Cybersecurity: Some AI tools may put your information at risk of cyberattacks.

-• Algorithmic bias: The results produced may reflect biases present in the training data.
+• Algorithmic bias: AI outputs may reflect biases present in the training data.

-Maintain a critical mindset and be upfront about using AI tools.
+Maintain a critical mindset and practice transparency when using AI tools.

 Basic concepts